 Eggs and Your Waist

 Including a source of protein in a meal can also blunt the curve and elongate the glucose peak after eating.
-Results from one study published in March 2014 in the Journal of Nutrition showed that eating more protein at breakfast can help reduce blood sugar spikes after both breakfast and lunch in people with type 2 diabetes.
+Results from a Journal of Nutrition study published in March 2014 showed that eating more protein at breakfast can help reduce blood sugar spikes after both breakfast and lunch in people with type 2 diabetes.

 Cleveland Clinic.
 “Why You Should No Longer Worry About Cholesterol in Food.”
 February 19, 2015.
 Accessed November 20, 2016.

-Fallaize, R., Wilson, L., Gray, J., et al. “Variation in the Effects of Three Different Breakfast Meals on Subjective Satiety and Subsequent Intake of Energy at Lunch and Evening Meal.”
+Fallaize, R., L. Wilson, J. Gray, L.M.
+Morgan, and B.A.
+Griffin.
+“Variation in the Effects of Three Different Breakfast Meals on Subjective Satiety and Subsequent Intake of Energy at Lunch and Evening Meal.”
 U.S. National Library of Medicine and National Institutes of Health.
 September 5, 2012.

-Park, Y.M., Heden, T.D., Liu, Y., et al. “A High-Protein Breakfast Induces Greater Insulin and Glucose-Dependent Insulinotropic Peptide Responses to a Subsequent Lunch Meal in Individuals with Type 2 Diabetes.”
+Park, Y.M., T.D.
+Heden, Y. Liu, L.M.
+Nyhoff, J.P.
+Thyfault, H.J.
+Leidy, and J.A.
+Kanaley.
+“A High-Protein Breakfast Induces Greater Insulin and Glucose-Dependent Insulinotropic Peptide Responses to a Subsequent Lunch Meal in Individuals with Type 2 Diabetes.”
 The Journal of Nutrition.
 November 26, 2014.

-Virtanen, J.K., Mursu, J., Virtanen, H.E., et al. “Associations of Egg and Cholesterol Intake with Carotid Intima-Media Thickness and Risk of Incident Coronary Artery Disease According to Apolipoprotein E Phenothype in Men: the Kuopio Ischaemic Heart Disease Risk Factor Study.”
+Virtanen, J.K., J. Mursu, H.E.
+Virtanen, M. Fogelholm, J.T.
+Salonen, T. Koskinen, S. Voutilainen, et al. “Associations of Egg and Cholesterol Intake with Carotid Intima-Media Thickness and Risk of Incident Coronary Artery Disease According to Apolipoprotein E Phenothype in Men: the Kuopio Ischaemic Heart Disease Risk Factor Study.”
 American Journal of Clinical Nutrition.
 December 31, 2015.
 Accessed November 20, 2016.